 You can also customize the email message by clicking on the blue “email message” text.

-If you choose to customize the email message, you can use placeholders to insert a “variable” into your email (e.g., vendor name, PO date, or items being ordered).
+If you choose to customize the email template, you can use placeholders to insert a “variable” into your email (e.g., vendor name, PO date, or items being ordered).
 Placeholders will automatically populate with the correct information.

 Once you’ve finished setting up your workflow, you can set automatic assignments for the budget.
 Options are: